Rogers Centre: Other sports

 Rogers Centre has also hosted exhibition cricket, gaelic football, hurling, Australian rules football and tennis.

 It hosted the 1993 IAAF World Indoor Track and Field Championships.

 On May 31, 1997, the venue hosted a post-Olympic track and field event that pitted Olympic track champions Donovan Bailey and Michael Johnson, in a 150 m race billed as a competition for the title of the "World's Fastest Man", given media disputes over that title during the 1996 Summer Olympics in Atlanta.
 Bailey won the race, completing it in a time of 15 seconds and winning the $1.5 million prize.
 Johnson pulled up lame at the 110 m mark claiming a quadriceps injury.

 Rogers Centre is the site of several major high school and collegiate sporting competitions, such as the Prentice Cup for high school baseball.
-Since 2008, the Rogers Centre is the host of the Greater Toronto high schools' Metro Bowl.
+Since 2008, the Rogers Centre is the host of the Greater Toronto high schools' Metro Bowl for Canadian football.

 On April 30, 2011, UFC 129 was hosted at Rogers Centre, in the first major mixed martial arts event to ever be held in Ontario after the province lifted a ban on prizefighting.
 Due to overwhelming demand for tickets (with the initial slate of 42,000 selling in around half an hour), the UFC and Rogers Centre reconfigured the event for 55,000 tickets.
 The event broke a UFC attendance record set at UFC 124 in Montreal, and also set records for the largest single-day gate revenue in both UFC (surpassing UFC 66 by at least double) and Rogers Centre history.

 For the 2015 Pan American Games, the Rogers Centre was used for the opening and closing ceremonies.